chef/chef-web-docs/content/reusable/md/search_key_nested.md

-This flattened data structure also supports using wildcard compound fields, which allow searches to omit levels within the JSON data structure that are not important to the search query.
+This flattened data structure also supports using wildcard compound fields, which allow searches to omit levels within the JSON data structure that aren't important to the search query.
 In the following example, an asterisk (`*`) is used to show where the wildcard can exist when searching for a nested field: